The structure of segregation in co-authorship networks and its impact on scientific production

-This study uses network metrics with values highly influenced by the size of the communities, and from the previous analyses, we saw how the metrics change with size.
-Therefore, this part of the analysis aims to measure how significant are the differences between non and highly segregated communities in the same size range.
+Therefore, this part of the analysis aims to measure the significant differences between non-segregated and highly segregated communities in the same size range.
 Because size is the control metric, we solely analyse the density, clustering coefficient, and core position.
-We perform z-scores comparisons for each metric across segregation categories controlling for size.
-For example, we take the density of each highly segregated community in the size range: [3,5], and we calculate a z-score with the density of all non-segregated communities in the same size range.
-Then, we analyse the PDF distributions of all the z-scores as shown in Fig.~\ref{fig:Topology_corrected_size} for 2011.
-We also compare the PDFs without separating them by size, and the results and analyses are in the SM in Section S8.
+We perform Z-Scores comparisons for each metric across segregation categories controlling for size.
+For example, we take the density of each highly segregated community in the size range: [3,5], and we calculate a Z-Score with the density of all non-segregated communities in the same size range.
+Then, we analyse the PDF distributions of all the Z-Scores as shown in Figures~\ref{fig:Topological_metrics_null_models_oposite_category_divided_2006},~\ref{fig:Topological_metrics_null_models_oposite_category_divided_2010}, and~\ref{fig:Topological_metrics_null_models_oposite_category_divided_2014} for 2006, 2010, and 2014, respectively.
+We also compare the PDFs without separating them by size, and the results and analyses are in Section~\ref{sec:Null_models_all_sizes}.

-In line with the results of the previous section, the z-scores comparisons show no large differences in the density and clustering coefficient for both types when we control for size.
-The z-scores have their largest peak at zero for most cases (Fig.~\ref{fig:Topological_metrics_PDF_STD_Non_ranges} first and second columns), meaning that these communities are not significantly different from other communities of the same size with a different segregation category.
-There is a modest difference in the density and clustering coefficient of small communities of size [3,5] in which highly segregated communities show to be less dense and clustered (Fig.~\ref{fig:Topology_corrected_size} first row, first and second panels).
+In line with the results of the previous section, the Z-Scores comparisons show no significant differences in the density and clustering coefficient for both types when we control for size.
+The Z-Scores have their largest peak at zero for most cases, meaning that these communities are not significantly different from other communities of the same range size with a different segregation category.
+There is a difference in the density and clustering coefficient of small communities of size [3,5] in which highly segregated communities show to be less dense and less clustered (Figures~\ref{fig:Topological_metrics_null_models_oposite_category_divided_2006},~\ref{fig:Topological_metrics_null_models_oposite_category_divided_2010}, and~\ref{fig:Topological_metrics_null_models_oposite_category_divided_2014} first row, first and second panels).
 The main difference is consistent with the core position of the communities.
-When controlling for size, all communities of different sizes have similar patterns.
-Highly segregated communities are in lower network cores (i.e., towards the periphery) than non-segregated ones in higher network cores (i.e., towards the nucleus) in all range sizes of comparison (Fig.~\ref{fig:Topology_corrected_size} third column).
+When controlling for size, all communities of different sizes have similar patterns: highly segregated communities are towards the periphery compared with the non-segregated ones that are towards the nucleus in all range sizes of comparison (third column of the previous figures).